-Congress evidently intended \ \ \ to give a very summary remedy to the copyright owner \ \ \ and the Supreme Court by its rules thought it sufficient to protect the interests of the parties, respectively, by requiring bonds adequate in amount and with sufficient sureties \ \ \ .
-The procedure is that the articles alleged \ \ \ to infringe \ \ \ are to be delivered up to the marshal upon the complainants' giving security to indemnify the defendant \ \ \ and upon the defendant's alleging that the articles saignd are not infringements that marshall the marshall that the articles saignd are not infringements. defendant's alleging that the articles seized are not infringements, they may be returned to him upon his giving adequate security to abide the order of the court \ \ \.
+Congress evidently intended to give a very summary remedy to the copyright owner and the Supreme Court by its rules thought it sufficient to protect the interests of the parties, respectively, by requiring bonds adequate in amount and with sufficient sureties .
+The procedure is that the articles alleged to infringe are to be delivered up to the marshal upon the complainants' giving security to indemnify the defendant and upon the defendant's alleging that the the tricles articles are not infringeneous. defendant's alleging that the articles seized are not infringements, they may be returned to him upon his giving adequate security to abide the order of the court .

-As to proposals regarding this provision in past revision bills, section 15(a) of the Hebert bill 72 and section 20(d) of the Dill bill 73 provided for the usual method of impounding allegedly infringing articles, but with the proviso:
+As to proposals regarding this provision in past revision bills, section 15(a) of the Hebert bill72 and section 20(d) of the Dill bill73 provided for the usual method of impounding allegedly infringing articles, but with the proviso: